Curlew/Code_Snippets/README.md

-Code_Snippets
+Code Snippets
 =============

-Some snippets I once wrote
+Some snippets I once wrote.
+Documentation should be unnecessary.
+Licence is GPL2